Daymet Science and Introduction

 A Daymet dataset product is available for the the station-level daily weather observation data and the corresponding Daymet model predicted data for the three model parameters: tmin, tmax, and prcp.
 Also included are corresponding station metadata files for each variable and year, including the station name, station identification, latitude, and longitude.

 The Daymet algorithm manages the large number of input data and large spatial extent of the study area by creating a system of 2 degree x 2 degree tiles which are processed individually through the Daymet software.
 These tiles are identified by a TileID which is derived within the Daymet algorithm and is consistent throughout the temporal period of the Daymet record.
-These are the same TileIDs by which the Daily Tile Selection Tool data is made available for download.

 For ORNL DAAC distribution, Daymet binary outputs are converted to a spatially referenced, gridded, netCDF file format that follow netCDF Climate and Forecast (CF) Metadata conventions.
 The CF standard provides a description of each data variable represented, and the spatial and temporal properties of each 2-degree tile.
 By providing data in this format, users have a robust means to locate data in both space and time as well as a number of software options for their own research needs.
 Daily gridded surface data for each of the 7 variables are listed below.
 The ORNL DAAC also mosaics the 2-degree tiles into a seamless gridded netCDF file of daily data for each variable and each year.
 These mosaic files, and other pre-derived data products, are available for download through the ORNL DAAC.